 Avogadro’s Number: Number of molecules in one mole (gram molecular weight) of a substance.
 One mole of non-ionic solute (such as sucrose) dissolved in one kilogram of water will yield Avogadro’s number (6.02 x1023) of molecules.
 One mole of ionic solute dissolved in one kilogram of water will yield almost twice Avogadro’s number of particles.

 Colligative Properties: Properties of solutions that depend on the number of particles in a given volume of solvent, not on the mass of the particles.
-Colligative properties include: lowering vapor pressure, elevating boiling point, and depressing freezing point and osmotic pressure (see also concentrative properties).
+Colligative properties include: vapor pressure, boiling point, freezing point and osmotic pressure (see also concentrative properties).